 What size generator do I need to run my 30 amp RV?

-A 3,000-watt generator can run a 30 amp RV quite easily.
-With that said though, you should try and calculate how much you’ll use and make sure that it will be enough.
+A 3,000-watt generator can run a 30 amp RV quite smoothly.
+With that said, though, you should try and calculate how much you’ll use and make sure that it will be enough.

 A 3400 Watt generator like this Champion generator would be the ideal size for most RVs.

 Will a 3500-watt generator run my RV?

-A 3500 watt generator should be able to easily run a 30 amp RV.
+A 3500-watt generator should be able to run a 30 amp RV smoothly.
 With this power output, you should be able to run everything at once without too many issues.
-This includes a 13,500 BTU RV air conditioner and refrigerator.
+That includes a 13,500 BTU RV air conditioner and refrigerator.

 Can you run a generator overnight?

 Yes, as long as you have enough fuel to keep it running.
-Keep in mind, some areas might have restrictions on how long you can run your generator, so make sure you get that information.
+Keep in mind that some areas might have restrictions on how long you can run your generator, so make sure you get that information.

 What is the difference between surge watts and running watts?

-Running watts are the amount of power that’s required to continuously run your appliances, while surge watts (also known as peak watts) are the amount of power that’s required to start large appliances.
+Running watts are the amount of power that’s required to continuously run your appliances, while surge watts (also known as peak watts) are the amount of energy that’s needed to start large appliances.
 You’ll want to get a generator that can easily handle both load requirements at once.

 What’s the acceptable noise level for RV generators?

-While it’s going to depend based on where you’re staying, almost everyone agrees that a noise level of a RV generator shouldn’t exceed 65 dBa.
+While it’s going to depend based on where you’re staying, almost everyone agrees that a noise level of an RV generator shouldn’t exceed 65 dBa.
 This decibel level is about as loud as a vibrant conversation or idling car engine.

 How to start an RV generator?

-This will vary greatly depending on what kind of generator you have.
-Some will need to be started by pulling a starter cord, while others will require you to turn on a switch.
-Since they can differ so much, it’s important to look at that information and know exactly what you need to do to get your generator up and running.
+That will vary greatly depending on what kind of generator you have.
+Some have to be started by pulling a starter cord, while others require you to turn on a switch.
+We’d recommend going with a generator that has a remote start like the Champion 3400.

 What’s the Best Fuel Type for RV Generators?